 Hours of Work and Working Pattern

-Full Time.
-There are no formal conditions relating to hours and times of work but you are expected to work such hours and days as are reasonably necessary for the proper performance of your duties.
-Your times of work should be agreed between you and your head of institution.
+The hours of work for the position are part-time, generally working office hours between Monday - Friday.

 Pension

-You will automatically be enrolled to become a member of USS (Universities Superannuation Scheme) - a defined benefits pension scheme.
-For further information please visit:
+You will automatically be enrolled to become a member of USS (Universities Superannuation Scheme) - a hybrid pension scheme.
+For further information please visit: www.pensions.admin.cam.ac.uk

-www.pensions.admin.cam.ac.uk/.